 1. Take a walk

-Here’s how you can utilize your pet Instagram app:
+How you can utilize your pet’s Instagram account:

-Create an Instagram pet account for your pet and start posting.
-Carry the pet Instagram app around with you and capture the fun pictures you already like to take.
-When you’re first starting out, post at least 2-3 times a day and use relevant hashtags to help your dog get attention.
-Look at other pet pages that have been successful (like Chloe and Doug), and use them for inspiration.
+Create an Instagram pet account for your pet and start posting regularly.
+You can use the pictures you already like to take.
+When you’re first starting out, post at least 2-3 times a day and use relevant hashtags to help get more attention.
+Look at other pet pages that have been successful like Leo, and use them for inspiration.

-At first, they usually offer to compensate you with an exchange of goods only.
-You’ll be inundated with free toys, treats and accessories.
-But if you do a good job and represent their brand well (i.e. get engagement on your sponsored posts), you can negotiate for cash compensation on future posts to your Instagram pet account.
+After a while, you may find that brands start reaching out to you.
+At first, they may only offer goods like free toys, treats, and accessories as compensation.
+But if you do a good job and get engagement on your sponsored posts, you can negotiate for money on future posts to your Instagram pet account.

 How to help Fido land his first sponsorship deal:

-Find some smaller brands that are local to your area.
+Find some smaller brands that are local to your area, like a dog bakery in your neighborhood or the store where you buy your dog his Christmas sweater.
 Let them know how much you love their product and why.
-Remove any risk by telling them how your following has grown, how you plan on showing their product and ask them what hashtags they’d like you to use.
+Tell them how your following has grown, how you plan on promoting their product, and ask them what hashtags they’d like you to use.